nordeim/excel-tools/docs/prompts.md

 ---

+Awesome job on your meticulous review, analysis and planning.
+Please keep up the good work.
+Now, please meticulously review the codebase files to align your understanding of the current state of the project and the actual implemention.
+Then meticulously create a briefing document for an AI coding agent to be able to continue from the present state.
+After conducting your meticulous codebase review to align your understanding of the codebase, you will create a comprehensive *single-source-of-truth* briefing document for any coding agent or human developer to have the same deep understanding of the project and the current codebase status.
+Save the agent *briefing document* that captures your aligned and validated understanding as a markdown file `CLAUDE.md`.

+---

 Awesome meticulous job so far.
 Please keep up the good work.
 Yes, please save/stage your sub-plan/todo-list before meticulously proceed to execute according to the sub-plan.
 Awesome meticulous job so far.
 Please think deeper and think harder to re-imagine the landing page design to be aesthetically more amazing, gorgeous, and pleasing, make it a world-class design that is breathtaking.